GunnarGriese/gunnargriese.github.io/_posts/2024-02-08-ga4-conversions-to-bigquery.md

 While this last approach requires more development effort and maintenance than the previous ones, the benefits are high.
 With the GA4 Admin API and GCP, we get the complete context of the conversion events and can use this information to build comprehensive reports in BQ, which we can expose to our dashboarding tool of choice.

+You can find the complete code as well as detailed deployment instructions for the GCP infrastructure [here](https://github.com/GunnarGriese/ga4-conversions-to-bq/).

 # Conclusion

 The need for these workarounds stems from many companies trying to replicate the GA4 UI in BQ.
 At the same time, the BQ schema is not designed to be a 1:1 copy of the GA4 UI.
 Luckily, with the API-first approach of GA4, GTM SS's flexibility to easily manipulate GA4 events in real-time, or the (almost) unlimited possibilities of GCP, we can build a comprehensive reporting environment in BQ that is tailored to our needs.